gusgad/angular2-item-editor/README.md

 [Live demo](https://angular2-item-editor.firebaseapp.com)

-A two-page SPA for displaying items (or rather statistics) as a table list and editing one at a time.
+A two-view SPA for displaying items (or rather statistics) as a table list and editing one at a time.
 Also:
 * has an ability to persist the data in Session Storage to imitate a real database modification
 * HTML template built with Angular Material
 * uses Observables, Reactive Forms and Angular Animations